Satisfactory Academic Progress Policy

 A student is eligible for Reinstatement of Aid after suspension if he/she has satisfactorily completed acceptable academic work (2.0 GPA and 67% completion) in a minimum of 6 credit hours taken in the same semester and at the same institute.
+This option may be only used once if taking classes from a different institute.
 Note: This reinstatement is effective for only one semester, after which your cumulative GPA must be 2.0 or higher, and your successful completion rate must by 67% or higher.
 All coursework must apply towards the student’s program and be at least 100 level (preparatory coursework and remedial classes are excluded).
 All federal financial aid students must complete their Southeast Tech degree program with credits attempted that are no greater than 150% of the degree requirements.
 For example, a degree program requiring 64 degree credits completed has a maximum of 96 credit hours attempted for the degree program.

 Appeal of Financial Aid Suspension

 Appeal of Financial Aid Suspension can be granted only in instances in which extenuating circumstances (i.e., medical) can be clearly documented.
 When a student desires to appeal the Financial Aid Suspension due to extenuating circumstances, he/she must submit a formal appeal along with supporting documents to the Financial Aid Office.
 The meeting of the Financial Aid Committee for the purpose of hearing appeals will be held on an as-needed basis.
 While attending Southeast Tech, students may only appeal suspension once.
 If the appeal is approved, the student will be placed on Financial Aid Probation.